-Asbestos management surveys – An Asbestos management survey is the standard asbestos survey you will require to fulfill your legal duty (under Control of Asbestos Regulations 2012) to manage asbestos if you are responsible maintaining a property (either commercial or non commercial).
+Asbestos management surveys are the standard type of asbestos survey that you will require to fulfill your legal duty (under Control of Asbestos Regulations 2012) to manage asbestos if you are responsible for maintaining a property (either commercial or non commercial).

 Its intention is to manage asbestos containing materials (ACM) during the everyday use and occupation of the building which could be damaged or disturbed during normal occupancy which includes maintenance and to verify their condition.